armoar334/flmgr.sh/README.md

 # flmgr.sh
 ## a fast, hackable file manager written in bash
 flmgr.sh is a small, fast and most importantly modular file manager / browser, written in (almost) pure bash.
+It can also be used as a file picker with the ``-p`` flag

 ![alt text](https://raw.githubusercontent.com/armoar334/flmgr.sh/main/screenshot.png)